carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-second-stake-pool-before-we-move-to-babbage-era.md

 --out-file pool2/opcert.cert
 ```

 Create a topology file for pool2 and update pool1 topology.
-You will shut down bft0 and bft1 after the Vasil hard fork so there is no need to update them.
+You will shut down bft0 and bft1 after the Vasil hard fork so there is no need to update them:

 ```bash
 cat > pool1/topology.json <<EOF